redfaithful/TicTacPlane/README.md

 TicTacPlane is the 3D version of TicTacToe, in which the playground is a cube.
-Each player in his turn selects a cubelet (with its symmetric counterpart), trying to be the first to complete an entire plain through the cubes center.
+Each player in his turn selects a cubelet (with its symmetric counterpart), trying to be the first to complete an entire plain through the cube center.

 ## Running the Application